Recalling a Masai Mara Safari in Colourful Photo Restoration

 I borrowed a video camera and a stills camera to record the Masai Mara Safari, but I only had a basic idea how to use them.
 The videos disappeared with various house moves, but I managed to scratch around and unearthed the old photographic prints.
 I hoped to restore them, but most were so bad I was too embarrassed to show them to anyone.

-I had to do something now I’d found them.
+Having found them, I felt compelled to resurrect the memories.
 You can read about restoring old photos and how to do it if it appeals to you.
-It was something I’d never done.
-I was determined to master the software and rework what photos I could to illustrate what safari in the Masai Mara was like back in 1980.
+It was something I’d never done, but I was determined to master the software and rework what photos I could to illustrate what safari in the Masai Mara was like back in 1980.

 I didn’t keep the negatives and all my amateur old photo prints had spent three or four decades in the attic.
 During those lost years the age of DSLR cameras dawned, followed by post-processing software, such as Photoshop, which made it possible to turn scanned prints into oil painting look-a-likes.